 This comprehensive review can be extended to include specific countries within the region.

-Region | Countries Covered |
+| Region | Countries Covered |

-Latin America | Brazil, Mexico, Argentina, Columbia, Chile, Ecuador, and Peru, among other Latin American countries. |
+| Latin America | Brazil, Mexico, Argentina, Columbia, Chile, Ecuador, and Peru, among other Latin American countries. |

-IMARC's latest publication, “Poly Vinyl Chloride Prices, Trend, Chart, Demand, Market Analysis, News, Historical and Forecast Data Report 2025 Edition,” presents a detailed examination of the poly vinyl chloride (PVC) market, providing insights into both global and regional trends that are shaping prices.
-This report delves into the spot price of poly vinyl chloride (PVC) at major ports and analyzes the composition of prices, including FOB and CIF terms.
-It also presents detailed poly vinyl chloride (PVC) prices trend analysis by region, covering North America, Europe, Asia Pacific, Latin America, and Middle East and Africa.
-The factors affecting poly vinyl chloride (PVC) pricing, such as the dynamics of supply and demand, geopolitical influences, and sector-specific developments, are thoroughly explored.
+IMARC's latest publication, “Poly Vinyl Chloride Prices, Trend, Chart, Demand, Market Analysis, News, Historical and Forecast Data Report 2025 Edition,” presents a detailed examination of the poly vinyl chloride market, providing insights into both global and regional trends that are shaping prices.
+This report delves into the spot price of poly vinyl chloride at major ports and analyzes the composition of prices, including FOB and CIF terms.
+It also presents detailed poly vinyl chloride prices trend analysis by region, covering North America, Europe, Asia Pacific, Latin America, and Middle East and Africa.
+The factors affecting poly vinyl chloride pricing, such as the dynamics of supply and demand, geopolitical influences, and sector-specific developments, are thoroughly explored.
 This comprehensive report helps stakeholders stay informed with the latest market news, regulatory updates, and technological progress, facilitating informed strategic decision-making and forecasting.

-The global poly vinyl chloride market size reached USD 47.02 Billion in 2024.
-By 2033, IMARC Group expects the market to reach USD 65.78 Billion, at a projected CAGR of 3.61% during 2025-2033.
+The global poly vinyl chloride market size reached USD 48.72 Billion in 2025.
+By 2034, IMARC Group expects the market to reach USD 65.99 Billion, at a projected CAGR of 3.43% during 2026-2034.
+The market is primarily driven by the strong demand from the construction, automotive, and electrical industries and ongoing infrastructure development, particularly in emerging markets.

 Latest developments in the poly vinyl chloride industry: